theodds/2023-ENAR-BNPCI/README.md

 - `meps2011.csv` is a subset of the MEPS dataset.

-- `ISBA_2022_slides.pdf` contain the slides.
+- `ENAR_2023_slides.pdf` contain the slides.

 - This code requires the `dbarts`, `bcf`, `SoftBart`, and `BartMediate` packages to run.
-The packages `dbarts` and `bcf` are available on CRAN, while `SoftBart` and `BartMediate` are on GitHub at www.github.com/theodds/SoftBart and www.github.com/theodds/BartMediate respectively.
+The packages `dbarts` and `bcf` are available on CRAN, while `SoftBart` and `BartMediate` are on GitHub at https://github.com/theodds/SoftBart and https://github.com/theodds/BartMediate respectively.
+The package `BNPqte` used in the notes to perform Bayesian nonparametric causal inference on quantile effects is available at [https://github.com/chujiluo/BNPqte](https://github.com/chujiluo/BNPqte).

 # Bibliography

 ## Forthcoming Book

 - Daniels, M.J., Linero, A.R., and Roy, J.A.
-(2022+) Bayesian Nonparametrics for Causal Inference and Missing Data, CRC Press/Chapman & Hall.
+(2023+) Bayesian Nonparametrics for Causal Inference and Missing Data, CRC Press/Chapman & Hall.

 ## BART